 PIR will devote resources to support the registrar onboarding and sign-up process, marketing campaigns, the domain registration lifecycle, and any dispute resolution processes necessary, similar to its current role in maintaining the .ORG domain.
-PIR estimates no more than 1 compliance officer, and anticipates using a .ORG resource to handle disputes as they arise.
+The registry operator anticipates having 1 compliance officer to handle disputes as they arise, although currently for .ORG this need is rare.

 Since its founding, Afilias has focused on delivering secure, stable and reliable registry services.
 Several essential management and staff who designed and launched the Afilias registry in 2001 and expanded the number of TLDs supported, all while maintaining strict service levels over the past decade, are still in place today.
-This experiential continuity will endure for the implementation and ongoing maintenance of this gTLD.
+This experiential continuity will endure for the implementation and ongoing maintenance of the .ONG gTLD.
 Afilias operates in a matrix structure, which allows its staff to be allocated to various critical functions in both a dedicated and a shared manner.
 With a team of specialists and generalists, the project management methodology allows efficient and effective use of staff to focus on all aspects of the registration lifecycle.

-Public Interest Registry Cyrillic IDN new gTLD Application 27.
-Registration Life Cycle (Cont.)
+Public Interest Registry

+.ONG new gTLD Application

+27. Registration Life Cycle (Cont.)